 < JP Design No. 1412330 >

-Doing so, the JP Design No. 1390415 will be considered as the principle design while the JP Design No. 1412330 will be considered as the related design.
-The JPO will consider these designs “similar” and will therefore accept a so-called “principle-related design” registration.
+Doing so, the JP Design No. 1390415 will be considered as the principal design while the JP Design No. 1412330 will be considered as the related design.
+The JPO will consider these designs “similar” and will therefore accept a so-called “principal-related design” registration.

 How can we apply for related designs?

-When filing the applications, one of the applications has to be selected as the principle design while one or more other applications have to be selected as the related design.
+When filing the applications, one of the applications has to be selected as the principal design while one or more other applications have to be selected as the related design.

-If the examiner considers pending applications to be similar, he will issue an office action and invite the applicant to use the “principle-related-design-system”.
-If this happens, it is possible to select one of the applications as the principle design and the other(s) as the related design(s).
+If the examiner considers pending applications to be similar, he will issue an office action and invite the applicant to use the “principal-related-design-system”.
+If this happens, it is possible to select one of the applications as the principal design and the other(s) as the related design(s).